bdilday/bdilday_blog/content/post/2018-07-29-facet-wrap-with-limit.md

 ---
-title: Facet Wrap with Limit in teh Grammar of Graphics?
+title: Facet Wrap with Limit in the Grammar of Graphics?
 author: ~
 date: '2018-07-29'
 slug: facet-wrap-with-limit